hsk81/yeoman-generator-dizmo/generators/app/templates/README.md

 # <%= dizmoName %> dizmo

-Create the `<%= dizmoName %>` dizmo by running `npm run make` and drag and drop the generated file &ndash; which can be found at `build/<%= dizmoName %>-x.y.z.dzm` &ndash; onto dizmoViewer.
+Create the `<%= dizmoName %>` dizmo by running `npm run build` and drag and drop the generated file &ndash; which can be found at `build/<%= dizmoName %>-x.y.z.dzm` &ndash; onto dizmoViewer.
 The suffix of the file will be the current version number.

 ## Building